By Daniel Yang, Translation and Chinese Marketing Expert

 Despite all these difficulties, there is reason for you to keep your hopes up.

 “The desire (for Chinese tourists) to come back to Australia, according to some of the research, is still very high,” said the tourism expert at RMIT University Christal Zhang in an ABC report in November 2021.
 Tourism Australia has been acting on that desire and marketing heavily to the Chinese market, even during the time when our borders were sealed.
-In a statement to the Australian Financial Review in February 2022, Minister for Trade, Tourism and Investment Dan Tehan said: “Tourism Australia has continued to promote Australia to Chinese consumers through traditional marketing channels, along with trade and social media activities.”
+In a statement to the Australian Financial Review in February 2022, former Minister for Trade, Tourism and Investment Dan Tehan said: “Tourism Australia has continued to promote Australia to Chinese consumers through traditional marketing channels, along with trade and social media activities.”
 He added that “recent consumer activity has seen over 1.5 billion views of a post on social media, where we continue to engage and inspire consumers with Australian content.”

 What you can do to help